ziyw/ziyw.github.io/reading.markdown

 ---

 ## 2023
-- **Exercised: Why Something We Never Evolved to Do Is Healthy and Rewarding** by Daniel Lieberman (Read this book, started to run, experienced more pain than ever, now I run everyday.
-LIFE!
-You never know.)
+- **Exercised: Why Something We Never Evolved to Do Is Healthy and Rewarding** by Daniel Lieberman
+- **Flow: The Psychology of Optimal Experience** by Mihaly Csikszentmihalyi
+- **Pachinko** by Min Jin Lee
 - Bel Canto by Ann Patchett
 - Tomorrow, and Tomorrow, and Tomorrow by Gabrielle Zevin
 - I Have Some Questions for You by Rebecca Makkai